Simon-K-Schaefer/ManifoldX/README.md

 # ManifoldX
 A wrapper and analysis pipeline for parallelized FoldX workflows.
 The pipeline involves file cleanup and repair, automated data curation, and a summary of results.
+This Version of the Piple utilises FoldX PSSM algoritm to substitute subsequently every position in interacting proteins cahin with Ala and calculates the interaction energies between both proteins chains.
+This identifies important interaction residues in an automated way to map protein protein interfaces.

 ## Hardware Requirements
 ManifoldX scales with CPU core counts and hardware requirements scale accordingly.
 CPU core counts can be set and X GB of RAM are reserved per CPU core.